How Organizations Can Use Air Quality and Fire Data to Tackle Fire-Related Issues

 In collaboration with the fire data, air quality monitoring data can also be beneficial to track the unsafe levels of pollutant concentration in any location around the globe.
 This can help generate actionable insights that can be used to create policies to manage air quality, inform citizens, and formulate long-term plans to reduce emissions and risks.
 The air quality level data can also be used to alert people against the ill effects of fire-generated air pollution, assess, and manage the demand and supply of medication.

 As we head towards an uncertain world at the brink of a climate emergency, everything we do has a repercussion.
 Even a small action could have a series of consequences that could worsen the situation.
 Imagine living in a world so vulnerable that we need to think twice about whether the action we take will affect the environment negatively.
-With this thought in mind, Ambee’s air quality and forest fire APIs have been designed to accumulate data to mitigate the risks caused by fire and air pollution.
+With this thought in mind, Ambee’s air quality and forest fire API have been designed to accumulate data to mitigate the risks caused by fire and air pollution.

 Have questions?